Convicted Gentlemen® Foundation

 Structure creates order — but only while it's imposed.

-Governed behavior over time, not emotion or circumstance.
+Consistent behavior over time, not driven by emotion or circumstance.

 Opportunity requires stewardship.